 - Monthly payment amount

-Try comparing loans with the same term to find the best APR.
+Try comparing loans with the same term to find your best APR.
 Or view the same APR across multiple terms to see the financial impact on monthly payments.
 Take your comparative checklist when visiting lenders or bank and credit union websites.
 Our parent company LendingTree serves up free offers on auto refinancing in a comparative format.

 Pre-approvals on a car loan are good from 30 to 90 days, depending on the lender.